SantosJGND/Digits/README.md

 - Digits
 - Digital_population_genetics

-copy-paste the urls of jupyter notebooks hosted on GitHub onto [NBviewer](https://nbviewer.jupyter.org/) to view the analysis within.
+copy-paste the urls of jupyter notebooks hosted on GitHub onto [NBviewer](https://nbviewer.jupyter.org/) to view the analyses within.

 ## Context